sosiouxme/origin-aggregated-logging/deployment/README.md

 * `kibana.crt` - A browser-facing certificate for the Kibana server.
 * `kibana.key` - A key to be used with the Kibana certificate.
+* `kibana-ops.crt` - A browser-facing certificate for the Ops Kibana server.
+* `kibana-ops.key` - A key to be used with the Ops Kibana certificate.
 * `server-tls.json` - JSON TLS options to override the Kibana server defaults; refer to [NodeJS docs](https://nodejs.org/api/tls.html#tls_tls_connect_options_callback) for available options and the [default options](conf/server-tls.json) for an example.